 - Hormonal changes: Fluctuation of hormones during pregnancy could be one of the reasons for canker sores on your lips, inside the cheeks, or on your tongue.

-- Stress or trauma: Physical trauma (toothbrush, tongue bite, etc.) or stress could also cause mouth ulcers.
+- Stress or trauma: Physical trauma (toothbrush, tongue bite, etc.) or maternal stress could also cause mouth ulcers.
 Although there is no specific evidence to prove this theory in the case of pregnant women, they are the common reasons for mouth ulcers.